 Are you interested in exploring the nature of the physical world?
 Do you want to know more about how physics is using in engineering and modern technology?
 Physics is a challenging but rewarding subject, and this course will help you understand not just the bigger things like our ever-expanding universe, but also the finer details, like how physics can improve people’s daily lives.

 Duration: Two years

-Starting date: September 2019
+Starting date: September 2020

-Location: SRC Bede Sixth Form
+Location: Bede Sixth Form

 - Physics opens the way to an enormous variety of career choices.

 “Bernard is a brilliant teacher – very enthusiastic.”

 “I really want to do Physics to be an engineer”